-(3) HIST 201 Seminar in European Historiography (3) HIST 202 Seminar in American Historiography (3) HIST 203 Public History Principles and Techniques (3) HIST 282A Research Seminar in Public History
+- (3) HIST 201 Seminar in European Historiography - (3) HIST 202 Seminar in American Historiography - (3) HIST 203 Public History Principles and Techniques - (3) HIST 282A Research Seminar in Public History

-Elective Courses (12 units)
+B. Elective Courses (12 units)

-Select four of the following with the approval of the program director or associate director.
+(12) Select four of the following with the permission of the program director or associate director.